 Caithness and North Sutherland Regeneration Partnership

-Caithness & North Sutherland Regeneration Partnership
+News for Caithness and North Sutherland Regeneration Partnership

 Energy & business services: Staff from AGM Batteries were represented at a business breakfast event this week (see communications below), and it is great to see their recent success recognised in today's John o' Groat Journal.
 The company, which is based on Thurso's Business Park, has been awarded a £1.48 million grant through the UK Government's Faraday Battery Challenge.